 Amit Noy is a dancer, choreographer, and writer.
 Raised in Oahu, Hawai’i and Aotearoa New Zealand, he now lives and works in Marseille, France.

-For the past few years, Amit has been creating performances with his family members that mash genres, archives, and aesthetic materials together to create intergenerational soups for our ill future.
+For the past few years, Amit has been creating performances with his family members that mash genres, archives, and aesthetic materials together.
 Their evening-length collaboration A Big Big Room Full of Everybody’s Hope premiered at Théâtre de la Ville—Paris in September 2023, and is currently touring.

 Since 2019, Amit dances with Michael Keegan-Dolan’s company Teaċ Daṁsa (MÁM, NOBODADDY), performing at La Biennale di Venezia, Sadlers Wells Theatre, Teatros del Canal, and Taipei International Festival of the Arts, among others.

-He writes often on dance and performance, for publications including Artforum, BOMB Magazine, the Brooklyn Rail, and Gagosian Quarterly
+He also writes on dance and performance for publications including Artforum, BOMB Magazine, the Brooklyn Rail, and Gagosian Quarterly.

 In Hebrew, ‘Amit’ means good friend.

-I am trying to metabolise questions: how am I welcoming history?
+In the studio and onstage, I try to metabolise questions: how am I welcoming history?
 How am I loving and being loved?

 How am I present to violence and repair?
-How do I feel about being alive?
+How can I be most alive?

 Photo by Thierry Hauswauld